gradio-app/gradio/guides/04_additional-features/08_file-access.md

 ## Best Practices

 * Set a `max_file_size` for your application.
-* Make sure sensitive files are not located in your application's current working directory.
 * Do not treat arbitrary user input as input to a file-based component (`gr.Image`, `gr.File`, etc.).
 * Prefer to use absolute paths in `allowed_paths`.
 If a path in `allowed_paths` is a directory, any file within that directory can be accessed.
 If passing a directory is necessary, make sure it only contains files related to your application.
 * Run your gradio application from the same directory the application file is located in.
 This will narrow the scope of files Gradio will be allowed to move into the cache.